Costello (TV series)

-Costello is an American television sitcom created by Sue Costello and Cheryl Holliday, that aired on Fox from September 15 to October 13, 1998.
+Costello is an American television sitcom created by Sue Costello and Cheryl Holliday which aired on Fox from September 15 to October 13, 1998.

 Premise

 The series was about an Irish-American family in South Boston.
 The central character is Sue Murphy (Sue Costello), a barmaid who has broken up with her boyfriend and is trying to improve herself, despite the incomprehension of her blue-collar family.